Ronald Acuña Jr. Player Props: Braves vs. Reds

 Ronald Acuña Jr. At The Plate

-- Acuna is hitting .310 with two doubles, two home runs and six walks.
+- Acuna leads Atlanta with a slugging percentage of .511, fueled by four extra-base hits.

-- Among qualifying hitters in MLB, he ranks 54th in batting average, 47th in on-base percentage, and 59th in slugging.
+- Among the qualified hitters in MLB play, he ranks 24th in batting average, 32nd in on-base percentage, and 53rd in slugging.

-- In 70.0% of his games this year (seven of 10), Acuna has picked up at least one hit, and in five of those games (50.0%) he recorded at least two.

-- He has hit a home run in two of 10 games played this year, and in 4.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.